Joseph Favre: Last years

 Favre retired to Boulogne-sur-Seine and spent the last years of his life preparing his great dictionary of cooking, whose first articles had appeared in La Science culinaire.
 The complete work in four volumes appeared in 1895, with this Notice to the Reader:

 At an 1889 congress, Favre recommended that young girls be given instruction in preparing foods for infants, adults, those in their declining years, and the old.
 By keeping food fresh and clean and following hygienic methods, they could use the immense resources of nature without danger.

 He said, "there is an abyss between the greed of the Romans, who had to vomit before they could enjoy fresh gorging; the gluttonous gastronomy whose effects are indigestion, disorders and gout; and culinary science, which aims to achieve health through food that sustains virility, the fruitful development of the vital forces and sustains the intellectual faculties in their integrity.
 This gap must be filled.
 It is to France that the honor has been given of putting hygienic cooking into practice."

 Joseph Favre died on 17 February 1903 in Boulogne-sur-Seine.
 He had almost completed a revision of his dictionary.
 A second edition appeared soon after his death in 1903, completed by his wife.

-Along with Antonin Carême (1784–1833) and Auguste Escoffier (1846–1935), who admired him, Favre is one of the most famous names in French gastronomy.
+Along with Carême (1784–1833) and Auguste Escoffier (1846–1935), who admired him, Favre is one of the most famous names in French gastronomy.